New probe of non-Gaussianities with primordial black hole induced gravitational waves

 {\it{The PBH gravitational potential}} -- The density inhomogeneities due to PBHs are isocurvature in nature, since there is no total energy density perturbations on superhorizon scales, i.e., at $k<k_{\rm UV}\ll k_{\rm f}$, at the time of PBH formation when $k_{\rm f}/a_{\rm f}=H_{\rm f}$~\cite{Inman:2019wvr}.
 As the PBHs start to dominate the universe, the isocurvature perturbations convert to adiabatic perturbations, represented by the Bardeen potential $\Phi$.
-By treating carefully super and sub-Hubble scales and accounting for the constancy of $\Phi$ during the PBH-driven eMD era, one can straightforwardly show [See~\cite{Papanikolaou:2020qtd,Domenech:2020ssp} for more details] that the power spectrum for $\Phi$ right after PBH evaporation is directly related to the PBH matter power spectrum as \beq \mathcal{P}_{\Phi}(k)=S^2_\Phi(k)\left(5+\frac{8}{9}\frac{k^2}{{k}^2_\mathrm{d}}\right)^{-2}\mathcal{P}_{\delta_\mathrm{PBH}}(k)\,, \eeq where $\mathcal{P}_{\delta_\mathrm{PBH}}(k)$ is given by \Eq{eq:ppbhng} with $k_\mathrm{d}$ being the scale crossing the Hubble horizon at the onset of the PBH-dominated era, and $S_\Phi(k) \simeq \left(k/k_\mathrm{evap}\right)^{-1/3}$ represents the suppression factor due to the non-zero pressure of the radiation fluid~\cite{Inomata:2020lmk}.
-Interestingly enough, the gravitational potential spectrum ${\cal P}_\Phi$ sources GWs at second order as we will see below.
+One then can straightforwardly show [See~\cite{Papanikolaou:2020qtd,Domenech:2020ssp} for more details] that the power spectrum for $\Phi$ right after PBH evaporation is directly related to the PBH matter power spectrum as \beq \mathcal{P}_{\Phi}(k)=S^2_\Phi(k)\left(5+\frac{8}{9}\frac{k^2}{{k}^2_\mathrm{d}}\right)^{-2}\mathcal{P}_{\delta_\mathrm{PBH}}(k)\,, \eeq where $\mathcal{P}_{\delta_\mathrm{PBH}}(k)$ is given by \Eq{eq:ppbhng} with $k_\mathrm{d}$ being the scale crossing the Hubble horizon at the onset of the PBH-dominated era, and $S_\Phi(k) \simeq \left(k/k_\mathrm{evap}\right)^{-1/3}$ represents the suppression factor due to the non-zero pressure of the radiation fluid~\cite{Inomata:2020lmk}.
+Interestingly, $\Phi$ sources GWs at second order as we will see below.

 For quantitative analysis, we specify a concrete form of $\tau_{\rm NL}$ and the primordial curvature spectrum $\mathcal{P}_{\mathcal{R}}(k)$.
 For $\tau_\mathrm{NL}$ we propose a phenomenological parametrization with a log-normal distribution peaked at the PBH formation scale,